khawla-banydomi/Book-Inventory-Management-System/README.md

 however; instead of using general products we can use DVD since our website would be regarded the DVDs.

 The main objectives Generally for online shopping websites are the following:
-1.Reduce management costs.
++ Reduce management costs.
-2.Developing business relations.
++ Developing business relations.
-3.Providing a unique customer experience.
++ Providing a unique customer experience.
-4.Increasing the number of loyal customers.
++ Increasing the number of loyal customers.
-5.Boosting the efficiency of services.
++ Boosting the efficiency of services.
-6.Developing relevant target.
++ Developing relevant target.
-7.Making responsive ecommerce.
++ Making responsive ecommerce.
-8.Increasing sales.
++ Increasing sales.

 byond that there are several benefits since the website can be used as a marketing for the products.